CodecoolGlobal/async-workshop-template/README.md

 Requirements:
   - [ ] If an invalid URL is used (`e.g.: https://oops.swapi.dev/people/${id}`), the `Error getting the character` error message should be shown.
-  - [ ] If the response's status code is 404 `The character not found` error message should be shown.
+  - [ ] If the response's status code is 404 `The character not found.` error message should be shown.
   - [ ] If the response's status code is something than 2xx, `The response is wrong.` error message should be shown.

+Tip:
+  - Fetch promise is rejected only if the network connection is wrong.
+  - You can use the `response.status` or `response.ok` to examine status codes or success of the HTTP message.

 # Task9, extra: Create a promise from an existing DOM API